aspcompiler/aspcompiler.github.io/content/posts/remaking-of-my-blog.md

 ## CI/CD

 To deploy to `site.github.io`, one has to configure github action to build the site.
 This is basically adding and config the page `.github/workflows/gh-pages.yml`.
 Follow the [instructions](https://gohugo.io/hosting-and-deployment/hosting-on-github/) from Hugo.
+In `gh-pages.yml`, uncomment the line that says `extended: true`.
+After the github action runs successfully, go to github Settings -> Pages, under the `Build and deployment` section, change the branch to `gh-pages`.
+Then the pages should deploy to https://<USERNAME|ORGANIZATION>.github.io/.